 ● Intimacy is no longer in the picture - This is perhaps one of the most concerning signs in a relationship.
 Intimacy is something that allows partners to bond and connect on a very emotional level.
 If your significant other is showing a lack of desire to show intimacy there may be a larger problem brewing.
 Infidelity may be an issue.
 Be sure to discuss why they are feeling this way to see if there is something that can be done to fix the problem.

 While these signs do not always provide evidence that a marriage is doomed to fail, it is worth talking about with your partner if you see any of the actions on this list and feel as if they are negatively impacting your marriage.

 Are there “Mandatory” Reasons for Divorce?

 There are signs that a marriage may be headed to divorce, and there are things that happen that are more than a warning sign.
 Some couples are faced with extremely difficult situations in their marriage, such as addiction, abuse, and unfaithfulness.
-In most marriages, these are breaking points which each require a different approach:
+In most marriages, these require a different approach:

 ● Addictions come in many different forms which include, alcohol, drugs, pornography, video games, reckless spending, and gambling.

 ● Groups such as Alcoholics Anonymous may help your spouse recover from addiction.

 ● In some cases, the addict can recover and the marriage may be salvaged.
 However, it is recommended to separate from the addict and give them time to see if progress can be made.